josecarneiro/ironhack-technical-interview/README.md

 This question is often asked by people with a misinformed view of JavaScript.

-JavaScript is a multi-paradigm language, meaning that it supports multiple different programming styles, including event-driven, functional and object-oriented.
+JavaScript is a **multi-paradigm language**, meaning that it supports multiple different programming styles, including **event-driven**, **functional** and **object-oriented**.

-OOP is based around the concept of “objects”.
-These are data structures that contain data fields, known in JavaScript as “properties”, and procedures, known as “methods”.
+**Object-Oriented Programming (OOP)** is based around the concept of `objects`.
+These are data structures that contain data fields, known in JavaScript as `properties`, and procedures, known as `methods`.

-Whenever you rely on in-built methods, prototypes or classes, you are essentially using Object-Oriented Programming.
+Whenever you rely on in-built `methods`, `prototypes` or `classes`, you are essentially using Object-Oriented Programming.

-#### Q: Why is it called Object-oriented?
+#### Q: Why is it called Object-Oriented?

-In OOP everything is considered to be modeled as an object.
+In *OOP*, everything is considered to be modeled as an object.
 This abstraction can be taken all the way down to nuts and bolts for a car, or as broad as simply a car type with a year, make, and model.

 #### Q: What are some advantages of functional programming?